DML: Dynamic Partial Reconfiguration with Scalable Task Scheduling for Multi-Applications on FPGAs

 Abstract

-For several new applications, FPGA-based computation has shown better latency and energy efficiency compared to CPU or GPU-based solutions.
-We note two clear trends in FPGA-based computing.
-On the edge, the complexity of applications is increasing, requiring more resources than possible on today's edge FPGAs.
-In contrast, in the data center, FPGA sizes have increased to the point where multiple applications must be mapped to fully utilize the programmable fabric.
-While these limitations affect two separate domains, they both can be dealt with by using dynamic partial reconfiguration (DPR).
-Thus, there is a renewed interest to deploy DPR for FPGA-based hardware.
-In this work, we present Doing More with Less (DML) - a methodology for scheduling heterogeneous tasks across an FPGA's resources in a resource efficient manner while effectively hiding the latency of DPR.
-With the help of an integer linear programming (ILP) based scheduler, we demonstrate the mapping of diverse computational workloads in both cloud and edge-like scenarios.
-Our novel contributions include: enabling IP-level pipelining and parallelization to exploit the parallelism available within batches of work in our scheduler, and strategies to map and run multiple applications simultaneously.
-We consider the application of our methodology on real world benchmarks on both small (a Zedboard) and large (a ZCU106) FPGAs, across different workload batching and multiple-application scenarios.
-Our evaluation proves the real world efficacy of our solution, and we demonstrate an average speedup of 5X and up to 7.65X on a ZCU106 over a bulk-batching baseline via our scheduling strategies.
-We also demonstrate the scalablity of our scheduler by simultaneously mapping multiple applications to a single FPGA, and explore different approaches to sharing FPGA resources between applications.
+With the increasing complexity of applications and the adoption of FPGAs in the cloud, there is a need to efficiently utilize the FPGA resources and share a single FPGA across multiple applications.
+Thus, there is a renewed interest to deploy dynamic partial reconfiguration (DPR) for FPGA-based hardware.
+In this work, we present Doing More with Less (DML) - a methodology for scheduling heterogeneous tasks across an FPGA in a resource efficient manner while effectively hiding the latency of DPR.
+With the help of an integer linear programming (ILP) based scheduler, we demonstrate the mapping of diverse workloads in both cloud and edge-like scenarios.
+Our novel contributions include enabling IP-level pipelining and parallelization in our scheduler to exploit parallelism available within batches of work, and strategies to map multiple applications simultaneously.
+We consider the application of DML on real-world benchmarks on both small (a Zedboard) and large (a ZCU106) FPGAs, across different workload batching and multiple-application scenarios, and demonstrate an average speedup of 5X and up to 7.65X on a ZCU106 via our scheduling strategies.
+We also demonstrate the scalability of DML by simultaneously mapping multiple applications to an FPGA and explore different approaches to sharing resources between applications.

 Original languageEnglish (US)